 In this day and age, women are still held to a different standard of success.
-And achieving it is quite a feat.
+And achieving it is quite a special feat.
 But architectural designer Pamela Tan, travel photographer Acacia Diana, bridal designer Careen Tan and documentary photographer Annice Lyn

-have learned that the key is in embracing their femininity, pushing on with their passions, and supporting one another as women.
+have learned that the key is embracing their femininity, pushing on with their passions, and supporting one another as women.
 Empowered women empower women.
 In honour of International Women’s Day, read on to find out how these four ladies, powered by Canon, pursue their passions.

 Project your unique idea of success

 “I think we women have the ability to open, share and express our thoughts and feelings to one another, which I find important when it comes to handling challenges, ” Pamela, who used to work at an architecture firm, shares.
 Despite various hurdles faced in the past, and armed with determination, Pamela carved a different path for herself and projected her image of success as an architectural designer.
 “I am most passionate about exploring and experimenting with different subjects, forms and materials,” she says.
 For those who love details as much as Pamela does, the Canon LV-HD420 projector offers full HD resolution for the projection of sharper and clearer images.

 Let go of your inhibitions and let your work speak for itself